joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

       -S 2 \
       -p 8

-  The above example requires approximately ~ minutes using eight cores.
+  The above example requires approximately 1 minute using eight cores.

   Below are the output files generated.